IATI/iati-publisher-docs/docs/import-transactions.rst

     :align: center
     :alt: A screenshot of the Transactions sheet within the XLSX template.

-5. Re-upload the activity data to IATI Publisher by going to 'Add or Import Activity' from the main menu, then 'Import Activities from .XLSX'.
+5. Go to 'Add or Import Activity' from IATI Publisher's header menu, then select 'Import Activities from .XLSX'.

+6. On the 'Import Activities from .XLSX' page, select that you want to import "Basic Activity Elements", then upload your file.
+Your data will be checked and validation feedback given prior to import.